Eavesdropping on the rat race: a glimpse of a real world conversation

 For me, minimalism and adopting a more frugal way of life eventually led me to realise that I can do the thing I’ve secretly wanted to do ever since I was a small child.
 I never told anyone I wanted to write, to create.
 It wasn’t a normal job, I wasn’t good enough, I was shy.
 All the usual excuses.
 Minimalism changed my focus.
 I don’t work to fund yet more purchases.
 I don’t even think of anything I do as work.
 I earn money, yes.
 But every penny I earn fulfils me.
 I truly, honestly, love what I do.
 I could do this all day, every day and never get tired.
 I don’t strive for promotion as I control what I do.
 I have a purpose.
 I do what I can’t not do.

 I’m under no illusion-minimalism is seen as a luxury.
-The modern conurtation of it is very much a developed world thinking.
-I don’t believe this is a bad thing.
-How can it be?
-Yes, we are privileged.
+The modern connotation of it is very much a developed world thinking.
+Yes, we are privileged, I am privileged.
 I own a computer, a smartphone, clothes, I have a mortgage, I have enough to eat.
 But I feel minimalism is specific to our situation and our hyper-consumerist society.
 It’s a way of thinking that allows us to question the ‘rules’.
 It’s a way to understand yourself better and to find the option to explore your own world on your own terms.
 How you choose to apply it is up to you.
 It can be hypocritical, and I’m very aware of this, to be sitting in a coffee shop, albeit an independent one, fuelling the corporate machine and typing away on a corporate product, checking my corporate phone.
-One day, I’ll find a different way.
 But my journey so far has led me to question so much.
 I can’t make a huge difference, not yet.
 But a little at a time, I make progress, in my own life and my own way.The retail managers pat each other on the back, gather up their tablets and target sheets, and head back to store.
 Their seats are taken by a blonde woman with a large cappuccino and 9 shiny bags of shopping.
 I drain my cup and clear the table and open my eyes to the world.